 Branimir Georgiev

 Dipl.-Ing. alumnus of Karlsruhe Institute of Technology (KIT).
-15 years on industrial plant floors and software.
+15 years on industrial plant floors and in software.
 Built protocol SDKs, industrial historians, and control systems for some of Bulgaria's largest plants and global manufacturing firms.
-Now building software tools that make the OT/IT boundary easier to cross.

 About